M1ssByt3/day-2-Git-and-Github/README.md

           git branch -d feature-branch
           git push origin --delete feature-branch
 # Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+    Forking a repository on GitHub means creating a personal copy of someone else's repository under your own GitHub account.
+This allows you to experiment with changes, contribute to open-source projects, or develop new features without affecting the original repository.
+A forked repository maintains a connection to the original, enabling you to submit pull requests to propose changes back to the main project.

+Difference Between Forking and Cloning

+    Forking: Creates a copy of a repository on GitHub under your own account.
+You can modify it, push changes, and request to merge updates into the original repository through pull requests.
+    Cloning: Downloads a copy of a repository to your local computer.
+This allows you to work on the code offline, but it does not create a separate repository on GitHub.

+Scenarios Where Forking is Useful

+    Contributing to Open Source: Forking allows you to make changes to public repositories and submit pull requests to suggest improvements or bug fixes.
+    Experimenting with Code: You can modify and test a project without affecting the original codebase.

 # Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.